kmcintyre/Snapyelp/README.md

 The back-end service is a websocket accepting json encoded messages format TBD.
 Further endpoints i.e. restful will be required.

+## Phase

+* Worst first, but still non-pollutive to opentable environment.

+The goal is to demo to the team a random button reservation generator, with cancel by hand.

 #### Assumptions

 * service is not scrape but rather stateful browser operating as booking agent
 * service exposes commands as reduced to a series of page visits and form submissions
 * service is a unique email endpoint
 * booking agent

-#### Phase

-* Worst first, but still non-pollutive to opentable environment.
-* Random button reservation, with cancel by hand.

 #### Folder Structure